OSEight/MyFMS/README.md

 # MyGit
-MyGit is an alternative for GitHub.
-Unlock the power of Git; For Linux.
+MyGit is the best alternative for GitHub.  _You_ can Unlock the power of Git; For Linux.